TomerFi/switcher_webapi/CONTRIBUTING.md

 ### Ignore files
 -   `.dockerignore` used for controlling what goes in the *docker image*.
 -   `.gitignore` used for controlling what will not be pushed to *github*.
--   `.prettierignore` used for ignoring specific files or folders from *prettier*.
 -   `.remarkignore` used for ignoring specific files or folders from *remark-lint*.

 ### Requirement files